BlankSourceCode/vscode-devtools/README.md

     </a>
 </p>

-## Attach to a running chrome instance:
+## Attaching to a running chrome instance:
 ![Demo1](demo.gif)

-## Launch a chrome debugger project and use screencasting:
+## Launching a 'debugger for chrome' project and using screencast:
 ![Demo2](demo2.gif)

 # Using the extension